W1ll1am31/planningApp/README.md

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Clone down the repository
 2. Ensure node and npm are installed and up to date
+3. Run npm install to install the dependencies
 3. Use npm run dev to start the node server on port 8080
 4. Navigate to http://localhost:8080 to view the application